Introduction –

 The FAX charts for the morning of the trip indicated different frontal systems linked with the tail end of ex-Hurricane Lee, with Ex-Nigel close behind approximately 1000 miles.
 It didn’t look promising, with a line of pretty severe precipitation anticipated from Bilbao to Le Touquet linked to CBs.
 There were two, maybe three, options: fly very early east of the weather down to Montpellier, wait and fly behind the front and get in Ibiza after sunset, which I was not overly interested in, or cancel for the fourth time.

 So, with the TAF checked, persistent mist, rain showers building, and a hurried getaway are required to beat the front as it advances eastward.
-This was a really intricate Met setup, but we anticipated we’d face difficulties getting there.
+This was an intricate Met setup, but we anticipated we’d face difficulties getting there.

 It was evident that the cold front that had swept across the Mediterranean Sea would pass fast, and there might be a few thunderstorms in the distance as we crossed the Med, but the forecast was favourable, and the weather would clear up nicely as we approached Ibiza.